-Well #3
+Well # 3

 Well #3 is a backup source and is located north of Route17A at the east end of the Village.
 Well #3 has been offline since May 2nd, 2012 shortly after the Microfiltration Plant came online on April 30th, 2012.
 In the past when Well #3 was used, the water was disinfected with chlorine to destroy microorganisms prior to entering the distribution system.
 The water from Well #3 has been determined to be Groundwater Under Direct Influence (GWUDI) of surface water, which requires treatment by filtration.
 Because of this determination, this supply, currently without filtration, would only be used in a very limited fashion, generally during emergency situations.
 Were the well to be used without filtration the Village would issue a Boil Water Order for its customers.
 The Village completed an engineering evaluation for a treatment system that will provide the ability to use the well as a safe water resource meeting State and Federal requirements.
-An engineering firm has prepared the final design and contract documents which were approved by the Orange County Health Department.
-It is expected that the filtration plant will be brought online in 2025.
+The final design and contract documents were completed and approved approved by the Orange County Health Department.
+The Village received bids and entered into contracts to construct the project.
+The project schedule calls for the construction to be completed and the plant brought online in August 2025.
+The Village has received a \$959,752 grant from Congressman Pat Ryan which will pay for a portion of the cost of the project.